 - Systematic evaluation of outcomes

-Based on the success of the development of the world’s largest tropical agriculture, Brazil’s national rural learning service SENAR has developed an international portfolio of training services for its partners around the world.
+Based in the successful development of the world’s largest tropical agriculture, Brazil’s national rural learning service offers an international portfolio for its partners around the world.

 In line with the United Nations Sustainable Development Goals, SENAR’s teaching model provides training for technical, managerial, and professional development.
 One of the main principles of the international cooperation services is to consider the sociocultural characteristics of each assisted producer around the world.
 So, all projects are adaptable to different biomes, landscapes, and rural communities.

 Low-carbon farming practices and environmental preservation are the pillars of the ABC Cerrado Project, a joint initiative developed by the National Rural Learning Service (Senar) with the Ministry of Agriculture and Supply (MAPA) and Brazil’s Agriculture Research Center (Embrapa).